-About half of people who have shingles on the forehead or nose will also have eye shingles.
+About half of people who have shingles on the forehead or nose will also have eye involvement.

-Eye shingles typically occurs in one eye on the same side of the face as the rash, and eye shingles typically occur after the shingles rash has cleared up, Rapuano says.
+Ocular shingles typically occurs in one eye on the same side of the face as the rash.
+It typically occur after the shingles rash on the body has resolved, Rapuano says.

 A patient who has had shingles on the face may feel like they’re healing well but then notice a symptom such as redness in the eye.
 When this happens, patients “need to see an eye doctor right away,” Rapuano says.

 The symptoms of shingles around the eye may be different from the symptoms of eye involvement.
 Symptoms of shingles around the eye area may include: